Click to Call: (248) 283 - 7000

 Under 21 OWI Michigan Attorney in Oakland County

 Dallo and his legal team at Dallo Law, P.C. have years of experience representing young people and minors from strict zero tolerance laws.
 He demonstrates results by utilizing his extensive knowledge, resources and vast negotiation skills so he can secure the best possible result for the case.
 You or your child have a lot on the line as having a criminal record could impact future employment or college opportunities, so don’t settle for less than the best.
-Get in contact with Dallo Law, P.C. today to set up a free consultation with a skilled and experienced defense attorney.
+Get in contact with Dallo Law, P.C. today to set up a consultation with a skilled and experienced defense attorney.

 Set up your first consultation with J. Dallo at Dallo Law, P.C. by calling (248) 283-7000.
 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Waterford Township, Rochester, Auburn Hills, Bloomfield Hills, Royal Oak, Birmingham, Madison Heights, Bloomfield Township, Warren, Clinton Township, Roseville, Eastpointe, Romeo, Fraser, Utica, Sterling Heights and Novi.